Estee Shiraz: Politics

-Roles & Initiatives
+Roles and initiatives

 In 2003, Shiraz and her family relocated to Miami, Florida, where she founded Promise Lifestyle Magazine to cater to the Jewish American population.
 The publication featured in-depth profiles and interviews with prominent business people, public figures, and celebrities such as Michael Douglas, Barbra Streisand, Adam Sandler, Ben Stiller, Dustin Hoffman, and Natalie Portman.
 Renowned contributors over the years included Dr. Ruth Westheimer, Uri Geller, and Bernie De Koven.
 The publication launched in Miami and quickly achieved significant success, expanding its reach to South Florida, New York, Los Angeles, and Atlanta.
 Six years after its inception, Shiraz made a strategic exit, selling the publication while continuing to serve as a consultant.

-In 2005-2006, Shiraz served as the chairperson of the Ft.
+In 2005–2006, Shiraz served as the chairperson of the Ft.
 Lauderdale-Haifa sister cities, and a member of the board of directors for the Greater Ft.
 Lauderdale Sister Cities International non-profit organization (GFLSCI).
 The organization's mission is to foster municipal partnerships between US cities and states and their counterparts in other nations.

 In 2009, Shiraz founded a communications and PR firm.
 She was honored as 'Woman of Excellence' by the National Association of Professional & Executive Women and has received numerous awards, including the American Graphic Design Award, Benjamin Franklin Award and Florida Print Award for strategic communication materials she developed and executed with her team.

 In 2014, Shiraz relocated to Beverly Hills, California, and joined the Israeli American Council as the head of the National Israeli-American Conference in Washington, D.C.
 She returned to Miami, Florida, in 2018.